132nd-vWing/132-TRP-388/TRP/SAT/SAT 2 Low altitude deliveries.md

 ##Lesson Content
 This lesson is a special form of self-qualification.
 The lesson must be flown with another MQ pilot (MQ or above).
 MQ pilot will be Flight lead for trainee.
-Once all objctives are met, you must self-qualify this lesson.
+Once all objectives are met, you must self-qualify this lesson.

 Focus here is a non-permissive environment, with a simulated SAM threat that prevents the flight to fly medium or high altitude.
 Focus on pre-planned attacks in a high threat environment to prepare for Strike, OCA attack and AI missions.
 The flight need to ingress low level to a IP, continue into the target to conduct coordinated attacks shooter-shooter.